William L. Sibert: Later career

 Sibert and a French general reviewing American troops in France, 1917.

 When the United States entered World War I in April 1917, Sibert was promoted to temporary major general and assigned to command the 1st Division.
 He led the unit during its initial organization and training, and was in command when the division arrived in France, where it underwent additional training by experienced French and British forces.

-In late 1917, General John J. Pershing, commander-in-chief of the American Expeditionary Forces, inspected the 1st Division.
+In late 1917, General John J. Pershing, commander-in-chief of the American Expeditionary Forces in France, inspected the 1st Division.
 Unimpressed by what he observed, Pershing began to berate Sibert in front of his staff, including the assistant chief of staff for operations, George C. Marshall.
 Sibert took Pershing's criticism in silence, but when Pershing turned his attention to the division chief of staff, Marshall angrily interceded to inform Pershing of logistical and administrative difficulties of which Pershing was unaware.
 Marshall also informed Pershing that the AEF staff had not been very helpful in dealing with the problems.
 Sibert and his staff were concerned that Marshall's willingness to confront Pershing had probably cost him his career.
 Instead, Pershing began to seek out Marshall and ask for his advice whenever he visited the 1st Division.
-In January 1918, the 1st Division prepared to deploy into the line at Ansauville, and Sibert was succeeded by Robert Lee Bullard.
+In January 1918, the 1st Division prepared to deploy into the line at Ansauville, and Sibert was succeeded by Major General Robert Lee Bullard, who had led an infantry brigade of the division months before.

 Sibert returned to the United States in December 1917 and was appointed to command the Southeastern Engineer Department, which was headquartered in Charleston, South Carolina.
 When the War Department created the Chemical Warfare Service (CWS) in early 1918, Pershing suggested Sibert to command it, and his recommendation was approved.
-Sibert led the CWS from May 1918 to March 1920, during which the newly-organized unit focused on production of equipment and chemical agents, including Lewisite, and the development of the US Army's chemical defense equipment, including the first US protective masks (or "gas masks"), the M-1 and M-2.
+Sibert led the CWS from May 1918 to March 1920, during which the newly-organized unit focused on production of equipment and chemical agents, including Lewisite, and the development of the U.S. Army's chemical defense equipment, including the first U.S. protective masks (or "gas masks"), the M-1 and M-2.
 When Sibert announced his retirement in 1919, Brigadier General Amos Fries, commanding the CWS in France, was selected to replace him.

 Sibert was awarded the Army Distinguished Service Medal for his World War I service, the citation for which reads:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Major General William Luther Sibert, United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I, in the organization and administration of the Chemical Warfare Service, contributory to the successful prosecution of the war.